matjaz99/OpenMp3Player/README.md

 march 2015

 - fixed alignment
-- stars custom tag
+- stars tag
-- playlist with name 'queue' is not allowed
+- playlist with name 'queue' is not allowed to save
+- queue cannot be deleted
 - less tags colors
 - less background colors
+- new icons
 - upgrade omp3p function in starter
+- replaced jsf-impl 2.2.29 with 2.2.7 (because of ConcurrentModificationException in new session)

 3.0.0-alpha.04